How To Password Protect An Excel FileNovember 6, 2020 2022-05-26 9:37

 Step 5: Your workbook is now protected.
 Whenever users try to open your workbook, they have to type in the password to access or modify it.

-How To Password Protect An Excel File ?
 When you try to open the backup file, you will still have to use the password to unlock it.
-Though the backup file is created by Excel, you will still see “The file format and extension don’t match” warning.
+Though Excel creates the backup file, you will still see the “The file format and extension don’t match” warning.
 Click Yes and you can open the backup file.

 Level of difficulty: Medium